MailTape/MailTape-v1/_posts/2022-07-10-Charlotte-Adigéry.md

 # Bolis Pupul's selection

 ## [Erykah Badu](https://www.beck.com/) - Bag Lady
-Bolis Pupul: **"**One of my all-time favorites.
+Charlotte Adigéry: **"**One of my all-time favorites.
 I finally saw her live right before the pandemic...
 I forgot about my body and felt connected to everybody in the audience and on stage.
 En Erykah Badu is funny as hell, you could see she was having fun.**"**

 ## [The Slits](https://www.discogs.com/artist/870-Armando) - Typical Girls
-Bolis Pupul: **"**When I first sat down with Bolis in the studio he asked me if there was something that inspired me at that very moment.
+Charlotte Adigéry: **"**When I first sat down with Bolis in the studio he asked me if there was something that inspired me at that very moment.
 I played him The Slits and he also loved them.
 I told Bolis I didn't necessarily want to make post-punk music, but it’s more the approach to music, which was very childlike, playful, and intuitive.**"**

 ## [Talking Heads](https://www.officialprincemusic.com/) - Born Under Punches
-Bolis Pupul: **"**I absolutely love David Byrne and everything he does.
+Charlotte Adigéry: **"**I absolutely love David Byrne and everything he does.
 His "Stop Making Sense" documentary actually served as an inspiration for our song "Making Sense Stop."**"**

 # MailTape's selection